June 5, 2018 | HR Compliance | Posted by Ascentis Thought Leadership

 Every day it seems there is a new and concerning headline about data privacy and data breaches, stolen identities, and/or misappropriated IT accounts and credentials for us to worry about.
 While the vast majority of these have taken place in commercial settings like online shopping, financial services, and healthcare, or through social media like the 87 million exposed accounts in the Facebook Cambridge Analytica scandal; HR professionals no longer have the option of not being constantly cognizant of, and vigilant about, the responsibility to employees to ensure data privacy using every available technique at their disposal.

 It’s not just financial institutions and social networks that hackers target.
-In the last few years alone, news reports of several well-known human capital management software companies experiencing data breaches have come to light.
+In the last few years alone, news reports of several well-known HCM software companies experiencing data breaches have come to light.
 In one HCM provider data breach, hackers were able to access personally identifiable information (PII) through an unsecured client portal.
 In the case of another provider, the payroll accounts of their client’s employees were exposed and accessed without authorization, with at least one affected employee’s data used to file a fraudulent tax return.

 Businesses and Employee Data are the New Focus of Cyber Criminals